imitablerabbit/lwjgl-engine/README.md

 LWJGL is an openGL variant for Java programming, this engine is designed to use LWJGL in order to open and display 3D models as well as other various tasks.

+The aim of this engine is to abstract away some of the openGL function calls and make programmatically displaying 3D models and textures very easy.
+The engine will also be capable of being used as a lower level game creation engine, as it will be effortless to load and move entities around the screen.

-Various different demonstrations can be found in the [demos](/demos) folder.
+Various different demonstrations can be found in the [demos](/res/demos) folder.
 Some examples include a boid simulation or just simply rotating a cube using the classes and function calls included in the engine.
 The maths behind these classes are mostly provided for by [JOML](/src/org/joml).
 In the future I plan on moving away from JOML and supporting this myself.

 ##Compiling and running the engine:##